Skip to main content

 Automate recurring work

-Ona Automations Beyond interactive sessions, Ona can run background agents that work autonomously on your codebase.
-Background agents run on schedules or triggers (new issues, pull requests, or webhooks) so work gets done even when you’re not at your desk.
+Ona Automations Automations run on schedules or triggers (new issues, pull requests, webhooks) so work gets done even when you’re not at your desk.
+Each automation runs in its own isolated environment with full access to your codebase, tools, and integrations.
+The fastest way to start is from a template:

 • 10x engineer: Daily, picks your top Linear issue, implements it, runs tests, and opens a draft PR